Maxdgf/My-Notes/README.md

 ### Stylish Note-Taking Application for Android

-My-Notes is an intuitive Android application designed to help you create stylish and personalized notes.
+📂My-Notes is an intuitive Android application designed to help you create stylish and personalized notes.
 With a variety of features, this app provides an easy and enjoyable way to keep track of your thoughts and ideas.

 ## 🌟Features